Does Mounjaro affect pregnancy?

 How long before pregnancy should you stop Mounjaro?

-The NHS recommends stopping Mounjaro at least a month before pregnancy, (and doctors in the US recommend two months).
-That’s because it takes up to 30 days for the drug to leave your system, meaning it could affect the foetus if you got pregnant in that time.
+That’s because, tirzepatide, the active ingredient in Mounjaro, takes up to 30 days to leave your system, meaning it could affect the foetus if you got pregnant in that time.

 Does Mounjaro help with pregnancy?